soundg33k/minima/_posts/2017-07-01-raspberry-pi-music-player.md

 {% endhighlight%}

 ###  Install shairport-sync
 With shairport, you can send airplay audio stream to your PI.
 There is no package available from apt-get so you have to compile it yourself.
-So to compile shairport-sync just follow the instruction from this page:
+To compile shairport-sync just follow the instruction from this page:

 [https://github.com/mikebrady/shairport-sync](https://github.com/mikebrady/shairport-sync)